GVR Report cover Trade Credit Insurance Market Size, Share & Trend Report

 U.S. Trade Credit Insurance market size and growth rate, 2023 - 2030

 The introduction of digital software to streamline banking and insurance services and the use of data analytics and blockchain in trade finance is expected to drive market growth.
-Moreover, the market players are expanding trade credit solutions for digital platforms to gain a competitive advantage over their rivals.
-For instance, in November 2021, Atradius N.V., a trade credit insurance provider, announced the expansion of its trade insurance for digital platforms.
+Moreover, market players are expanding trade credit solutions for digital platforms to gain a competitive advantage over their rivals.
+For instance, in November 2021, Atradius N.V., a trade credit insurance provider, announced an expansion of its trade insurance for digital platforms.
 The initiative helped the company gain a competitive advantage due to increased demand for embedded insurance from B2B marketplaces.
 The company offered its single transaction cover insurance (STCI) to buyers in over 130 countries.

-The industry is experiencing various technological advancements, such as the launch of Artificial Intelligence (AI)-based applications and the Internet of Things (IoT)-enabled insurance solutions.
+The industry is experiencing various technological advancements, such as the launch of Artificial Intelligence (AI)-based applications and Internet of Things (IoT)-enabled insurance solutions.
 For instance, in October 2021, LiquidX, a financial technology firm providing solutions for trade finance, working capital, and insurance, introduced InBlock Digital Policy Management for trade credit insurance.
 The new launch InBlock Digital Policy Management solution leverages AI, Distributed Ledger Technology (DLT), and smart contract technology that integrate trade credit insurance policies into financial workflows and automate critical policy management and compliance processes.
 Hence, the integration of advanced technologies into the market is expected to drive the growth of the market over the forecast period.

 Trade credit insurance is insurance intended to protect businesses from economic and political risks that could affect their financial situation.
 Furthermore, the benefits of trade credit insurance policy, including protection of accounts receivable from loss caused by bankruptcy, insolvency, or credit risks, such as extended default, are driving the adoption of trade credit insurance worldwide.
-In addition, the rising strategic initiatives, such as partnerships, collaborations, and acquisitions, among market players are also expected to fuel the market’s growth.
+In addition, rising strategic initiatives, such as partnerships, collaborations, and acquisitions, among market players are also expected to fuel the market’s growth.
 Moreover, the rise of digital technology enables insurers to offer more efficient and cost-effective services, making trade credit insurance more accessible and affordable to businesses.

 COVID-19 Impact Analysis